MabaKalox/animation-lang/README.md

 some_var2 = 10 << 8;
 ```

-You can not create constant with used name, until previous one with such name leaves scope.
+Redefining constant is forbidden, until previous one with such name leaves scope.

 ### Statements